freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 equivalent.
 We can see that this function doesn't have any external dependencies.
 If it had said **Console with Clock**, then we would need to *provide* an environment that contains the implementation for both of these services before running the effect.
 I won't explain in detail how this works, but it's essentially a baked in reader monad.
-If that means nothing to you, then think of it as having easy access to your Spring Context inside of the effect, and to run the function you need to call it with its Spring Context.
+If that means nothing to you, then think of it as having easy access to your Spring Context inside of the effect, and to run the effect you need to call it with its Spring Context.

 **Nothing**, just by looking at this return type it's clear that this effect has no expected failures.
 That doesn't mean it